fburic/notes/singularity_conda.md

 pip install snakemake
 ```

-Then, adapt your Snakefiles, such that you prepend Singulary execution to all commands.
+Then, adapt your snakefiles, by prepending the Singulary execution string to all commands.
 A nice pattern is:

 ```python